Measuring Electron Correlation. The Impact of Symmetry and Orbital Transformations: Symmetry Considerations

 Finally, we shall briefly consider the problem of spatial symmetry since it does appear in discussions on strong correlation\cite{shee2021revealing}.
 The prototypical example is the He$_2^+$ system\cite{mclean1985symmetry,ayala1998nonorthogonal} which dissociates into a He atom and a He$^+$ ion.
 At large distances, two electrons are localized on one of the He nuclei and one electron around the other.
 In the minimal basis, this means that the Hartree--Fock orbital associated with the two electrons has a larger spatial extent than the other one, and they do not reflect the point group symmetry of He$_2^+$.
 Moreover, there are two symmetry broken solutions depending on whether the two electrons are localized around nucleus $A$ or $B$, corresponding in essence to two resonance structures.
 It is possible to enforce spatial symmetry by constructing orbitals of the type $\varphi_A\pm\varphi_B$, where $\varphi_A$ and $\varphi_B$ are orbitals localized around $A$ and $B$.
 A determinant built from such orbitals could be expanded in terms of the resonance structures mentioned, but would also include high-energy ionic configurations, giving rise to an artificially large energy at long bond distances.
 Thus, this is the spatial equivalent of the dissociation problem of the H$_2$ molecule in which breaking spin (and spatial) symmetry leads to a lower energy.
-Usually, these problems are regarded multiconfigurational\cite{ayala1998nonorthogonal}, because more than one configuration is needed to give the correct energy without breaking symmetry, but see also a review on the many possible causes of this phenomenon\cite{davidson1983symmetry} and the discussion on the role of the orbital space later on.
+Usually, these problems are regarded multiconfigurational\cite{ayala1998nonorthogonal}, because more than one configuration is needed to give the correct energy without breaking symmetry.
+Unfortunately, at the level of approximate wavefunctions (often used as a reference), enforcing spatial symmetry may easily lead to additional complications.
+Since infinitesimal changes may disrupt the symmetric arrangement of the nuclei, this may lead to discontinuities in the energy or the need to use sub-optimal symmetry-adapted orbitals\cite{manne1972brillouin}.
+Thus, using SA-CSFs may introduce more conceptual uncertainty about symmetry-related correlation effects than simply using DETs or even CSFs (CFGs).
+We will not consider SA-CSFs here any further, but the review of Davidson and Borden\cite{davidson1983symmetry} discusses the issue of spatial symmetry breaking in all its aspects, be it ``real or artifactual’’, as they put it, and a series of papers by \v{C}\'{i}\v{z}ek and Paldus on the HF stability conditions\cite{cizek1967stability,civek1970stability,paldus1970stability} also devotes considerable space to this problem.